Age Related Macular Degeneration (AMD)

 As dry AMD gets worse, you may see a blurred spot in the centre of your vision, though the loss of vision is gradual and can take a number of years.

-Ten to 15 per cent of people who develop macular degeneration have wet AMD, which is also referred to as neovascular AMD.
+Wet AMD, which is also referred to as neovascular AMD, happens in around one in 10 cases of AMD and six in 10 cases of intermediate or advanced AMD (vi).
 This happens when abnormal blood vessels behind the retina start to grow under the macula.
 These new blood vessels cause swelling and bleeding beneath the macula, causing damage to the macular and, eventually, scarring.

 Wet AMD can develop very quickly, which means you lose your central vision much faster than with dry AMD.
 The good news is that there is treatment that can stop the blood vessels from growing and damaging the macula, but it needs to be given quickly.